 Watering:

-During the growing season (spring and summer), feed your Dragon tree once every 4 waters with a balanced liquid fertilizer, it is always advised to follow the instructions on your fertilizer.
-Reduce feeding in the dormant winter months.
+During the growing season (spring and summer), feed your Dragon Tree with a balanced liquid fertiliser approximately once every four waterings.
+Always follow the instructions provided on your fertiliser packaging.
+Feeding should be reduced or paused during the dormant winter months, when the plant’s growth naturally slows.

 How to Re-pot a Dragon Tree